Unfinished Music No. 1: Two Virgins

 – Yoko Q&A

-John’s idea for a naked album cover originated in 1967 while he was in India with the Beatles.
+John’s idea for a naked album cover originated while he was in India with the Beatles.
 John stated in a January 1969 interview during the Let It Be sessions at Twickenham studios, that he received tapes from Yoko of her voice modulations.
 He intended to put out an album of her works.
 Based on the childlike simplicity and innocence of the instructions in her book Grapefruit, his concept for her album cover was to have her pictured naked natural – just as her work is.
 He sent Yoko a letter from India with his concept for her album cover, drawing of her naked on a huge glass ball.

 The album was first released on Tetragrammaton Records in the USA, a short-lived label founded in 1967 by Bill Cosby and his then manager Roy Silver.
 (Ironically, the definition of Tetragrammaton is “The unspeakable four-letter biblical name of the God of Israel.”)